Kopymatic/Kopymatic/README.md

 Hello, I'm **Kopymatic**, or **Kopy** for short

-I've got experience in (and currently use)
+I'm proficient in (and currently use)
 - Typescript
 - Svelte
 - Tailwind
 - the other web stuff (HTML, CSS, JS)
 - Godot Game Engine

-I've got an understanding of
+I've got a solid understanding of
 - Docker & Docker Compose
 - Nginx
 - Linux (Debian based distros)

 I have prior experience in
 - Kotlin
 - Java
-- C# very breifly

-I'm trying to write good code and occasionally suceeding.
-Always trying to get better.
+I'm trying to write good code and always trying to get better.